koenrane/KR-new-site/content/import/steering-llama-2-with-contrastive-activation-additions.md

 # Progress in activation additions

+> [!info]
-_This section is written in first-person, representing Alex's personal views._
+> This section is written in first-person, representing Alex's personal views.

 This year has seen a lot of progress.
 Activation additions allow model control via linear interventions with a concept algebra.
 Early this year (2023), my MATS 3.0 team and I discovered a "cheese vector" which makes a maze-solving policy ignore the presence of cheese ([blog post](/understanding-and-controlling-a-maze-solving-policy-network), [paper](https://arxiv.org/abs/2310.08043)).
 Next came [Steering GPT-2-XL by adding an activation vector](/gpt2-steering-vectors) ([paper](https://arxiv.org/abs/2308.10248)), which steered GPT-2-XL (1.5B params) using relatively crude steering vectors (e.g. not averaging over prompts, adding in at multiple token positions).